CohenNaama/MetaFetch/README.md

 - Returns metadata or error per URL
 - **Rate limiting** (5 requests/sec)
 - **Security** hardening with Helmet & CORS
+- Deployed as an independent cloud API using Render

 ---